Proud Canadian Company

 Calculating Prepayment Penalties

-For closed variable-rate mortgages, prepayment penalties are usually calculated as 3 months of interest on the outstanding balance.
 For closed fixed-rate mortgages, the penalty is typically the greater of 3 months of interest or the Interest Rate Differential (IRD).
-The IRD formula compares your current mortgage rate with the lender’s posted rate on a comparable term.
+The IRD formula compares the calculated penalty between your current mortgage rate and the lender’s posted rate on a comparable term.

 There are 2 ways that lenders may calculate the IRD penalty: through a Standard IRD calculation or a Discounted IRD calculation.
 The standard calculation only compares your current mortgage rate with the lender’s posted rate on a comparable term.
-In contrast, the discounted calculation compares your current mortgage rate with the lender’s posted rate on a comparable term minus any discounts you received on your current rate.
+In contrast, the discounted calculation compares your current mortgage rate with the lender’s posted rate on a comparable term, minus any discounts you received on your current rate.

 How to Avoid Prepayment Penalties